jpswade/pimp/README.md

 ## Setup

-We'll be setting up 5 things:
+We'll be setting up 4 things:

 * Wifi
-* OS
 * VNC
 * BlueTooth Audio
 * Mopidy (Music Player)

 The scripts in this repository will set this up for you.

-## Troubleshooting

-### My BlueTooth Audio device won't autommatically reconnect on boot

-This is a known issue.
-I don't yet have enough information to resolve it.

 ## See also